ISLEcode/PHP-Standards/accepted/PSR-12-extended-coding-style-guide.md

 ### 2.2 Files

-All PHP files MUST use the Unix LF (linefeed) line ending only.
+- [x] All PHP files MUST use the Unix LF (linefeed) line ending only.

-All PHP files MUST end with a non-blank line, terminated with a single LF.
+- [x] All PHP files MUST end with a non-blank line, terminated with a single LF.

-The closing `?>` tag MUST be omitted from files containing only PHP.
+- [x] The closing `?>` tag MUST be omitted from files containing only PHP.

 ### 2.3 Lines

-There MUST NOT be a hard limit on line length.
+- [x] There MUST NOT be a hard limit on line length.

-The soft limit on line length MUST be 120 characters.
+- [x] The soft limit on line length MUST be 130 characters.

-Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.
+- [x] Lines SHOULD NOT be longer than 130 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 130 characters each.

-There MUST NOT be trailing whitespace at the end of lines.
+- [x] There MUST NOT be trailing whitespace at the end of lines.

-Blank lines MAY be added to improve readability and to indicate related blocks of code except where explicitly forbidden.
+- [x] Blank lines MAY be added to improve readability and to indicate related blocks of code except where explicitly forbidden.

-There MUST NOT be more than one statement per line.
+**TODO** <del>There MUST NOT be more than one statement per line.</del>

 ### 2.4 Indenting

-Code MUST use an indent of 4 spaces for each indent level, and MUST NOT use tabs for indenting.
+- [x] Code MUST use an indent of 4 spaces for each indent level, and MUST NOT use tabs for indenting.

 ### 2.5 Keywords and Types

-All PHP reserved keywords and types [[1]][keywords][[2]][types] MUST be in lower case.
+- [x] All PHP reserved keywords and types [[1]][keywords][[2]][types] MUST be in lower case.

-Any new types and keywords added to future PHP versions MUST be in lower case.
+- [x] Any new types and keywords added to future PHP versions MUST be in lower case.

-Short form of type keywords MUST be used i.e. `bool` instead of `boolean`, `int` instead of `integer` etc.
+- [x] Short form of type keywords MUST be used i.e. `bool` instead of `boolean`, `int` instead of `integer` etc.

 ## 3. Declare Statements, Namespace, and Import Statements

+**TODO** This needs to be reworked

 The header of a PHP file may consist of a number of different blocks.
 If present, each of the blocks below MUST be separated by a single blank line, and MUST NOT contain